Moving Beyond "Better" to Getting Patients "Well": Tools to Measure How "Well" Your Patient is Doing With TreatmentPremiere Date: Friday, May 3, 2019

 CME Outfitters, LLC, is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-CME Outfitters, LLC, designates this enduring activity for a maximum of 0.5 AMA PRA Category 1 Credit(s)TM.
+CME Outfitters, LLC, designates this enduring material for a maximum of 0.5 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CPE Credit (Pharmacists):